syncfusion/ej2-react-docs/src/documenteditor/document-editor/image.md

 # Images

-Document editor supports common raster format images like PNG, BMP, JPEG, and GIF.
+Document Editor supports common raster format images like PNG, BMP, JPEG, and GIF.
 You can insert an image file or online image in the document using the `insertImage()` method.
 Refer to the following sample code.

 {% tab compileJsx=true%}